jayngng/custom-password-bruteforcing/README.md

-I have write this python code when I played CTFs
+I have wrote this python code when I played CTFs